Pakistan police release Pashtun lawmaker | Malay Mail

-Mohsin Dawar, a sitting MP and a senior member of the Pashtun Protection Movement (PTM), was detained along with 23 supporters yesterday when he was leading a demonstration in Islamabad against the arrest of Manzoor Pashteen, chief of the group.
+Mohsin Dawar, a sitting MP and a senior member of the Pashtun Protection Movement (PTM), was detained along with 23 supporters on Tuesday when he was leading a demonstration in Islamabad against the arrest of Manzoor Pashteen, chief of the group.

 But a further 23 PTM members have been charged with incitement against state institutions including the powerful Pakistan military, disturbing law and order, and hate speech.